Codecademy/docs/content/java/concepts/regular-expressions/regular-expressions.md

 The `flags` parameter can include the following:

--  `CASE_INSENSITIVE`: Enables case-insensitive matching
+-  `Pattern.CASE_INSENSITIVE`: Enables case-insensitive matching
--  `MULTILINE`: Enables multiline mode where `^` and `$` match the start and end of a line rather than start and end of the whole text.
+-  `Pattern.MULTILINE`: Enables multiline mode where `^` and `$` match the start and end of a line rather than start and end of the whole text.
--  `DOTALL`: Allows `.` to match any character, including a line terminator.
+-  `Pattern.DOTALL`: Allows `.` to match any character, including a line terminator.
--  `UNICODE_CASE`: Allows `CASE_INSENSITIVE` to follow the Unicode standard, rather than restricting to the US-ASCII character set.
+-  `Pattern.UNICODE_CASE`: Allows `CASE_INSENSITIVE` to follow the Unicode standard, rather than restricting to the US-ASCII character set.
--  `CANON_EQ`: Forces matching to take canonical equivalence into account.
+-  `Pattern.CANON_EQ`: Forces matching to take canonical equivalence into account.
--  `UNIX_LINES`: Forces `\n` to be the only line delimiter recognized by `.`,`^` and `$`.
+-  `Pattern.UNIX_LINES`: Forces `\n` to be the only line delimiter recognized by `.`,`^` and `$`.
--  `LITERAL`: Forces all metacharacters in the pattern to be interpreted as literal characters instead.
+-  `Pattern.LITERAL`: Forces all metacharacters in the pattern to be interpreted as literal characters instead.
--  `UNICODE_CHARACTER_CLASS`: Enables the Unicode version of character classes.
+-  `Pattern.UNICODE_CHARACTER_CLASS`: Enables the Unicode version of character classes.
--  `COMMENTS`: Allows whitespace and comments in pattern.
+-  `Pattern.COMMENTS`: Allows whitespace and comments in pattern.

 The `Pattern` class has the following methods: